Complementary partnership · Swiss Made skeleton models · Les Brenets, Switzerland

 You want the final piece to retain a trace of the work achieved.

-You need a concrete support without blurring the real level.
+You need a concrete support without blurring the result actually reached.

 You are looking for a coherent part to extend finishing work.